thehereward/snapcup/docs/Firebase.md

 sudo npm install -g firebase-tools
 ```

-To verify this has worked try running the `firebase` command in your terminal (may need a restart).
+To verify this has worked try running the `firebase` command in your terminal (you may to restart your terminal).

 ## Enabling complex sorting and filtering on Firestore